PhantomInsights/subreddit-analyzer/README.md

 ### Most Frequent Domains

-Getting the top 20 most common domains in submissoins is done with one line of code.
+Getting the top 20 most common domains in submissions is done with one line of code.

 ```python
 print(df["domain"].value_counts()[0:20])